A temporary, one-time opportunity is available for some former Wayne Law LL.M. students to resume their studies and graduate.

 - Be up to date or become up to date on your financial obligations to the university.

-- Meet with the Law School's director of graduate studies to understand where you discontinued your studies, whether any of the classes you took is out of date and what would be a sensible roadmap for completing the program.
+- Meet with the Law School's director of graduate studies to understand where you discontinued your studies, whether any of the classes you took are out of date and what would be a sensible roadmap for completing the program.

 - Re-enroll in courses by the first day of the 2015 fall semester.
-(You can re-enroll as early as the 2014 fall semester.)

 - Complete all remaining coursework and the master's thesis within two years from the date you re-enroll.